Chromium - blood test

 A blood sample is needed.
 Most of the time blood is drawn from a vein located on the inside of the elbow or the back of the hand.

 You should stop taking mineral supplements and multivitamins for at least several days before the test.
 Ask your health care provider if there are other medicines you should stop taking before testing.
 Also, let your provider know if you have recently had contrast agents containing gadolinium or iodine as part of an imaging study.
 These substances can interfere with testing.

 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

 Why the Test is Performed

 This test may be done to diagnose chromium poisoning or deficiency.

-Increased chromium levels may result if you are overexposed to the substance when you work in the following industries:
+Increased chromium level may result if you are overexposed to the substance.
+This may happen if you work in the following industries:

 - Leather tanning

 Decreased chromium level only occurs in people who receive all of their nutrition by vein (total parenteral nutrition or TPN) and do not get enough chromium.